chemfiles/chemfiles.py/doc/tutorials.rst

 For more information about reading frame in a trajectory, see the following
 functions:

-- :py:func:`Trajectory.nsteps` gives the number of frame in a Trajectory.
+- :py:attr:`Trajectory.nsteps` is the number of frame in a Trajectory.
 - :py:func:`Trajectory.read_step` to directlty read a given step.
 - :py:func:`Trajectory.set_cell` and :py:func:`Trajectory.set_topology` to
   specify an unit cell or a topology for all frames in a trajectory.